Invariance and naturality of knot lattice homology and homotopy: A Cubical Construction of Lattice Homology

 The following proposition will be useful in calculations, since we may want to understand how \(h\) acts on a cube by looking at how it acts on opposing faces, and it follows relatively directly from the definition. \begin{proposition} Let \(v\) be a vertex and \(E\) is a subset of the vertices with \(v\in E\), then for cubes \([K,E]\), we have that

 In particular, at least one of \(a_v[K,E]\) and \(b_v[K,E]\) must be zero. \end{proposition}

 \begin{example} Figure \ref{fig:latticeExample} provides an example of this calculation for the plumbing of \(S^3\) given in Figure \ref{subfig:ExamplePlumbing}.
 Let \(v_1\) be the vertex with weight \(-1\) and \(v_2\) the vertex with weight \(-2\).
 In the figure \(v_1\) is associated with the vertical direction and \(v_2\) with the horizontal direction.
 The height function is shown on the characteristic cohomology classes, i.e. the vertices, where the upper right vertex with height 0 represents the characteristic class \(K_0\) such that \(K_0(v_1)= -1\) and \(K_0(v_2)=0\).
 The background of Figure \ref{subfig:LatExample} shows the ellipses from the quadratic form \(\frac{K^2+2}{4}\).
 Because we work with characteristic cohomology classes, squaring \(K\) based on how \(K\) evaluates on \(v_1\) and \(v_2\) requires looking at the inverse of the adjacency matrix for the plumbing graph.
+We have included the adjacency matrix \(\Gc\) for the plumbing graph and its inverse below from which one can use the upper left corner to calculate that \(K_0^2=-2\) and thus \(h_U(K_0)=0\).

 The background of Figure \ref{subfig:LatExampleCubed} colors the squares by where they sit in the filtration.
 In order to make the figures individually readable, the colors in Figure \ref{subfig:LatExampleCubed} do not precisely match the ellipses in Subfigure \ref{subfig:LatExample}, but in both cases darker means the cube is higher.
 One can see that the darkest squares in Figure \ref{subfig:LatExampleCubed} are precisely those that fit in the second smallest ellipse in Figure \ref{subfig:LatExample}.
 There are no squares that fit inside the smallest ellipse from Figure \ref{subfig:LatExample}, and the filtration at level 0 gives a path of four vertices and three edges, which receive the darkest coloring in Figure \ref{subfig:LatExampleCubed}. \end{example}